 A high-low pricing strategy can be effective for products in this category.
 Set prices that are comparable to the suggested retail or top competition pricing that also cut promo prices.
-You can change the type, combination, and timing, frequency, as well as focus on product segments with high promotional success.
+You can change the type, combination, timing, frequency, and focus on product segments with high promotional success.

 d.
 Products with both low price sensitivity and the probability of a successful promotion

 It’s best to maximise the margins earned on these products that bring value to your customers.
-We recommend that you set the price on these items similar to your top competitors’ pricing, then minimise or discontinue promotions after some time.
+We recommend setting the price on these items similar to your top competitors’ pricing, then minimising or discontinuing promotions after some time.
 The reason behind this is you don’t want customers to be too dependent on price promotions alone.
 As a business, it’s your responsibility to communicate the value that you offer.
 Low prices also can often make buyers question the quality of your products or services.

 A Company With A Profitable Product Promotion Price

-We’ve outlined the actions you’ll need to take in order to create the right promotional pricing strategy.
+We’ve outlined the actions you’ll need to take to create the right promotional pricing strategy.
 Now, let’s take a look at a recent case study below.

 An online fashion store’s initiatives to tightly link pricing and promotion strategies produced a significant yield just as their first trial round was over.
 Their journey will likely be an interesting model for you.